 The first time I sampled smoked wings, I was confused as to whether it was chicken or another bird with the same taste.
 The crispy skin of the smoked wings combined with the smokehouse flavor creates a delicacy you will live to remember.

 Having fallen in love with smoking at a very young age, I have smoked chicken more than any other type of food.
 This is why I consider myself an expert in smoking chicken wings.
 I have tried several ways and found amazing tricks to achieve tender and juicy wings while maintaining the crispy crunch of the skin.

-Among the methods I have tried in smoking chicken wings include the case where the wings have to be dried in the fridge.
-In the other option, you can smoke and then flash fry.
+I have tried smoking chicken wings where the wings have to be dried first in the fridge before going into the electric smoker which helps in smoking the chicken thoroughly.
+In the other option, you can smoke and then flash fry using a turkey fryer.
 In either case, the results are outstanding.
 Most people often have a problem with smoking chicken due to their delicate skin.
 In these two processes, you get your crispy skin intact with mouth-melting soft chicken wings.